Cognaque/SetUp-42/README.md

 ### The good old `xset dpms force off`?

 No it does not work on Wayland and for obvious reasons.
-I have given the script.
+I have given the script in `/.bin/screen`  .
 Just bind it to a keyboard shortcut.

 Fedora’s default GNOME power profiles are decent, but I prefer something more custom.
 I highly recommend [auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq).
 I’ve included a config file — tweak it however you like.